awslabs/amazon-kinesis-video-streams-signaling/README.md

 ## amazon-kinesis-video-streams-signaling

 The goal of the Signaling library is provide functionalities of control plane communication with AWS KVS services.
-Refer to [AWS KVS API Reference](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_Reference.html) for more detail.
+Refer to [AWS KVS API Reference](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_Reference.html) and [WebRTC Websocket APIs](https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/kvswebrtc-websocket-apis.html) for more detail.

 ## What is Signaling?